|ExRx.net > Store > Group Exercise > Book||

 About the Author | Table of Contents

-Whether you are running a three-team league, a huge tournament, or anything in between, the most competitive and fair schedule or bracket is at your fingertips in this comprehensive package.
-More than 1,000 Microsoft Word templates provide the framework for virtually any tournament format and are programmed to automatically create draw sheets for competitions based on your input of divisions, seeds, locations, dates, and times.
+Whether you are running a three-team league, a huge tournament, or anything in between, the most competitive and fair schedule or bracket is at your fingertips in this package.
+This book shows you how to access more than 2,600 web-based Microsoft Word templates as the framework for virtually any tournament.
+These templates are programmed to automatically create draw sheets in minutes for competitions based on your input of divisions, seeds, locations, dates, and times.

-Every major type of competitionsingle elimination, double elimination, multilevel, round robin, ladder, pyramid, and level rotationis thoroughly explained to help you determine the type that best suits your needs.
 Youll also find information on assigning seeds, awarding byes, and establishing proper tiebreaking procedures.
-With Organizing Successful Tournaments, you will enjoy the event as much as the competitors will.
+With Organizing Successful Tournaments, you will enjoy the organizing almost as much as the competition!

-John Byl, PhD, is a professor of physical education at Redeemer University College in Ancaster, Ontario, Canada, where he teaches courses including Organization of Sport and Physical Education.
-He has directed high school and college intramurals for more than 30 years and has coached a variety of sports at the community, high school, and college levels.
-He also has served as an advisor on league and tournament formats, preparing the schedule for the Womens United Soccer Association (WUSA) in its last year of competition.
+John Byl, PhD, is a professor of physical education at Redeemer University College in Ancaster, Ontario, Canada, where he teaches courses such as Organization of Sport and Physical Education.
+He has directed high school and college intramurals for over 30 years and has coached a variety of sports at the community, high school, and college levels.
+Byl has edited, authored, and coauthored many books, including 101 Fun Warm-Up and Cool-Down Games, Intramural Recreation: Step-by-Step guide to Creating an Effective Program, and Co-Ed Recreational Games.